janschill/cern-solid-code-investigation/report/review-solid-spec.md

 "A storage is the root container for all its contained resources" [[Source]](https://solid.github.io/specification/#storage).\
 An LDPC maintains a list of containment triples, which have the form of (LDPC URI, ldp:contains, document-URI) and list all the by the LDPC created documents.

-"There is a 1-1 correspondance between containment triples and relative reference with the path name hierarchy" [[Source]](https://solid.github.io/specification/#resource-containment).
+"There is a 1-1 correspondence between containment triples and relative reference with the path name hierarchy" [[Source]](https://solid.github.io/specification/#resource-containment).

 Example from this [comment](https://github.com/solid/specification/issues/98#issuecomment-547506617):